SAP/ui5-tooling/docs/pages/Configuration.md

 - `sourceMap`: By default set to `true`.
 Adds source map support to the bundle.
 Available since UI5 Tooling `v3.0.0`

 ## Specification Versions
 A project must define a Specification Version by setting the `specVersion` property.
-UI5 Tooling uses this information to detect whether the currently installed version is compatible to a projects configuration.
+UI5 Tooling uses this information to detect whether the currently installed version is compatible to a project's configuration.

 ```yaml
 specVersion: "3.0"